Maumagnaguagno/Locus/README.md

 ## Testing

-Tests were be made to ensure compatibility with previous and future versions.
+Tests were made to ensure compatibility with previous and future versions.
 We are testing with Travis-CI to support the following versions/flavors of Ruby:
 - [MRI](http://en.wikipedia.org/wiki/Ruby_MRI) (C)
   - 1.8.7
   - 1.9.3